 Aquatic Nuisance Species in Puget Sound

-‘Aquatic nuisance‘ special are ‘non-native‘ plants and animals that live in marine and freshwater ecosystems and came here from other parts of the world.
+‘Aquatic nuisance‘ special are ‘non-native‘ plants and animals that live in freshwater ecosystems and came here from other parts of the world.

 Not at all non-native species become ‘invasive‘.
 But the species that do become invasive can cause serious environmental and economic harm to this region.
 Once established, aquatic nuisance species are expensive to control and almost impossible to get rid of.

 Invasive species lead to extinction:

 Non-native species can out-compete and feed on native species.
 Of the 958 species listed under the Endangered Species Act nationwide, about 400 (42%) species are listed as a result of non-native species.